 “A senior dog?
 I don’t know about that.”
-This was exactly what I told Kyle a few months ago when he mentioned wanting to adopt a senior dog.
+This was exactly my thoughts a few months ago when the thought crossed my mind about adopting a senior dog.

-Don’t get me wrong…..I love all dogs, but after losing our senior pug Bubba only a few weeks prior, my heart was still very broken, and a big part of me felt like I was too fragile to possibly endure another dog loss so soon.
+Don’t get me wrong…..I love all dogs, but after losing my senior pug Bubba only a few weeks prior, my heart was still very broken, and a big part of me felt like I was too fragile to possibly endure another dog loss so soon.
 My mind was also set on adding a French Bulldog puppy to the clan mid summer.
-We tabled the senior dog discussion at that point….or at least I did.
-Every now and then Kyle would text me a picture of a senior dog in need of a home, so I knew he was still very focused on it, but I just brushed most of them off.

 Two weeks ago I woke up in a wretched mood, and I texted my friend Brandee to see if she wanted to meet me at a local pet rescue.
 She liked to visit the cats, and I figured petting some dogs would cheer me up.
-Kyle mentioned there was a senior Boston Terrier there that he was interested in meeting, so he decided to come along.
+I knew there was a senior Boston Terrier there based on me stalking there website, so I made the decision to meet him.
 In my mind, I was going to pet some dogs, hit up Starbucks on the way home, and return home in a better mood.
 I did not intend on connecting with a dog and beginning the adoption process.

 Initially I was interested in two chihuahuas that were bonded, but I quickly realized they were not only yippy, but mean.
-As I tried to befriend them, an employee had walked out with the Boston Terrier Kyle had told me about.
+As I tried to befriend them, an employee had walked out with the Boston Terrier.
 His name was Spike, and he was ten years old with really no back story.
 All we knew was that he had been brought to the shelter from Animal Control.
-We spent some time petting him, got some info on what to do if we wanted to move forward, and left.
-I knew immediately Kyle wanted him, but I told him that I needed to think about it.
+I spent some time petting him, got some info on what to do if I wanted to move forward, and left.
+I needed to think on this.

 Yes, he was a senior dog.
 He was emaciated, his spine had an odd shape, the shelter thought he had vision impairment, and it was uncertain if he had hearing issues.
-I had many concerns about him, but mostly if we would be able to give him the proper care.
-Bubba, our pug, had lost his vision during the last year of his life, but he had also lost mobility….Spike was still very active, and I worried about how he would move around the house safely.
+I had many concerns about him, but mostly if I would be able to give him the proper care.
+Bubba had lost his vision during the last year of his life, but he had also lost mobility….Spike was still very active, and I worried about how he would move around the house safely.

 As the days passed, all I could think about Spike.
 My heart honestly hurt thinking about how sad he looked being at that shelter.
-Four days after we first met him I asked Kyle to go back to the shelter so we could walk Spike and spend a little more time with him.
-That moment we saw him I knew it was meant to be.
+Four days after we first met him I returned to the shelter so Icould walk Spike and spend a little more time with him.
+That moment I saw him I knew it was meant to be.
 We arranged a meet and greet with Luigi and Murphy a few days later, and luckily, they loved him.
-The paperwork was signed, and Spike was ours.
+The paperwork was signed, and Spike was joining the crew.

-We brought Spike home on Mother’s Day, and in the short time he has been with us he has made it clear he belongs with us.
+Spike came home on Mother’s Day, and in the short time he has been with us he has made it clear he belongs here.
 It’s a little challenging getting set in a new routine because we had such a set one already, but we are adapting.
 Each day Spike’s personality comes out a little more, and you can see how much he loves the attention and plush dog beds around the house.

 Shelters are full of senior animals needing a loving home….they tend to be the majority of what is there!
 While the thought of a little puppy is appealing, I encourage you to consider bringing a senior dog.
 Just knowing you are giving a dog the best life you possibly can is such a good feeling.
 I have no idea what kind of life Spike had before he found his way to One of a Kind Pets, the rescue where we adopted him from.
 What I do know is that he has the sweetest temperament, loves sweet potatoes and hugs, and looks like he is smiling when he sleeps in the gray velvet bed I bought just for him.
 I can’t change how his life was his first ten years, but you better believe I’m going to make every year he has left the best I possibly can.